What to Know If You Underpaid your taxes

 The amount you’ll be fined is based on how much you owe and how long you’ve owed it for.
-The typical penalty is 0.5 % of the total amount you owe calculated for each month you haven’t paid it.
+The typical penalty is 0.5 % of the total amount you owe calculated for each month you haven’t paid for it.
 If you are hit with a penalty you may also be required to pay interest on the amount you owe.
-Basically, the whole experience sucks.

 Underpaid taxes are usually driven by a positive occurrence – increased income.
-So congrats on that front!
-Having said that, if you underpaid taxes it also means unnecessary penalties and an outflow of cash you often did not expect.
-So estimating your tax bill ahead of next year’s tax season or talking with a financial planner will help you avoid penalties and budget better.
+If you underpaid taxes it also means unnecessary penalties and an outflow of cash you often did not expect.
+Estimating your tax bill ahead of next year’s tax season or talking with a financial planner will help you avoid penalties and budget better.